 - You will be guaranteed exposure to the publishing industry and have the opportunity to develop valuable networks and contacts

-- You will be helped to develop the information, insight, networks and experience you will need to sustain a career as a writer of fiction for children or teenagers in the long-term, and your
+- You will be helped to develop the information, insight, networks and experience you will need to sustain a career as a writer of fiction for children or teenagers in the long-term.

 With the exception of a few ‘flag-ship’ names, children’s writers from minority ethnic backgrounds are under-represented in British children’s literature.
 The ultimate goal is of Megaphone is to contribute to changing the landscape of children’s reading in the UK so that children from ethnically diverse backgrounds can see themselves not only as characters in, but also as potential authors of, the books they read.
 The links on the BACKGROUND page provide more context.